SeppHansen/SLSS-CANAnalyser/README.md

 # SLSS-CANAnalyser (english)
 SLSS CANAnalyser is a Microsoft Windows based CAN bus analysis software to show, record and evaluate CAN-Bus signals and data.
-For the connection with an CAN bus system, SLSS CANAnalyser use one or more Arduino micro controller boards with installed MCP2515 CAN extension.
+For the connection with an CAN bus system, SLSS CANAnalyser use one or more Arduino microcontroller boards with installed MCP2515 CAN extension.
 One of the main intents behind SLSS CANAnalyser was to build a software solution for CAN analysis without the usage of professional and mostly expensive equipment.

 <b>Note:</b> The GUI of this software is completely in german, an english version will be released when the development is completely done, or the demand of an english version is huge.